yurijmikhalevich/express-prefixed-roots-view/README.md

 # express-prefixed-roots-view

+# This module is abandoned.
+If you want to maintain this module, please contact me via 0@39.yt

 Alternative View class, provides another lookup method based on mappings prefix: dir.

 Now, you can use multiple view dirs with express and use prefixes to access templates in it.